 Cocoa is a natural source of flavonoids and other bioactive compounds.
-Its potential benefits on our health have been hidden by the presence of chocolate, leading to confusion beween cocoa and chocolate.
-Within the flavonoids contained in cocoa we encounter flavanols, associated with a variety of health benefits.
-So can cocoa improve our health?
+Its potential benefits on our health have been hidden by the presence of chocolate... but can cocoa improve your health?

-During this review we'll go through the main evidence of cocoa flavanols and the different benefits can provide us.
+During this review we'll go through the main evidence of cocoa flavanols and the different benefits these can provide you.

 Cocoa is Not Chocolate

 When we talk about cocoa we are not referring to chocolate or any derived compound.

 "I'm eating a double choco cookie, but I've read chocolate is good for you"

 "Let's have a brownie to get our daily intake of cocoa flavonols"

 Cocoa is in chocolate, but it's not the only ingredient.
 If we look at the label of a random chocolate we'll find:

 Chocolate is not even in the first place on the ingredient.

 In food labels, the higher the ingredient is on the list the higher the content on the product.